-In order to be married you must lodge a "Notice of Intended Marriage" form at least one month and one day prior to and no more than 18 months prior to the wedding day.
-TheNOIM form is valid for 18 months from lodgment with Celebrant.
+In order to be married you must lodge a "Notice of Intended Marriage" form at least one month prior to and no more than 18 months prior to the wedding day.
+TheNOIM form is valid for 18 months from lodgement with Celebrant.

 You will need to produce:

-A birth certificate for each person (an extract or full copy).
-If you were born in Australia you MUST produce a birth certificate.
+A birth certificate and or passport for each person (an extract or full copy).
 If born outside Australia - an overseas passport showing date and pace of birth or a statutory declaration.

 If previously married - divorce - decree absolute.